 Am I able to apply to become a WeTHRIVE!
 Neighborhood Navigator?

 Anyone meeting the following requirements can apply to become a WeTHRIVE!
 Neighborhood Navigator:

-- Live in Newtown or Cheviot.
+- Live in Deer Park or Golf Manor.

 - Good written and spoken communication skills